 Burn Injury Telereferral system

-Use of the system has reduced the number of cases transferred for assessment by over 60%.
+Use of the system has reduced the number of cases transferred for immediate assessment by over 60%.

 The system has also been used to allow patients to upload their own wound or scar images post discharge to allow remote monitoring and management.